reactiveui/Akavache/component/Details.md

 ## Where can I use it?

-Akavache is currently compatible with .NET 4.0/4.5, Mono 3.0 (including Xamarin.Mac), Silverlight 5, Windows Phone 7.1/8.0, and WinRT (Metro / Modern UI / Windows Store / Whatever Microsoft Is Calling That Tablet'y OS Thing That They Make).
+Akavache is currently compatible with .NET 4.5, Xamarin.iOS, Xamarin.Android,
+Xamarin.Mac, Windows Phone, and WinRT (Windows Store).

 ## What does that mean?